reichlab/flu-metrocast/README.md

 * Horizon = -1: the previous epidemiological week (Sunday-Saturday) before the Forecast Due Date.
 * Horizon = 0: the current epidemiological week encompassing the Sunday prior to the Forecast Due Date through the upcoming Saturday.

-For more information on forecast horizons, see the horizon subsection.
+For more information on forecast horizons, see the [horizon subsection in the `model-output` README](/model-output#horizon).

 **Target name, horizon, and aggregate jurisdiction for NSSP HSA-level forecasts.** The target refers to the percentage of ED visits in a given week due to influenza.

 | Target name       | Horizon       | Aggregate jurisdiction                                                                                                  |
 |--------------------|---------------|--------------------------------------------------------------------------------------------------------------------------|
 | Flu ED visits pct  | -1 to +3 weeks | Corresponding state –– Colorado, Georgia, Indiana, Maine, Maryland, Massachusetts, Minnesota, South Carolina, Texas, Utah, Virginia |

+---

 #### New York City (NYC) forecasts
 For New York City, the Hub will collect: